Kate Boutilier

-Kate Boutilier (born August 2, 1966) is an American screenwriter whose credits include the animated television series Rugrats, The Wild Thornberrys, Holly Hobbie & Friends, and All Grown Up!, and the feature films The Wild Thornberrys Movie, Rugrats Go Wild, and Rugrats in Paris.
+Kate Boutilier is an American screenwriter whose credits include the animated television series Rugrats, The Wild Thornberrys, All Grown Up! and Holly Hobbie & Friends, and the feature films The Wild Thornberrys Movie, Rugrats Go Wild, and Rugrats in Paris.
 She co-created and produced the series Poppy Cat and The Mr. Men Show, and is currently co-showrunning the Rugrats reboot.